 Ash Lawn-Highland has maintained the quiet dignity so cherished by America’s fifth Presidential family.
 Just as James and Elizabeth Monroe invited their friends—the Madisons and of course Thomas Jefferson—to affairs both elaborate and modest, Ash Lawn-Highland invites you to indulge in the serenity enjoyed by our founding fathers.
 Step out of the city and back in time; hold your next special event at Ash Lawn-Highland.

 For smaller affairs, our Conference Room is ideal in any weather.
-Located below Monroe’s reconstructed slave quarters, the Conference Room—with its fireplace, and its partitioned kitchen and bathroom facilities—accommodates up to sixty guests.
+Located below Monroe’s reconstructed slave quarters, the Conference Room—with its fireplace, and its partitioned kitchen and bathroom facilities—accommodates up to 30 guests.

 Our picturesque gardens are always groomed.
 Adjacent to the Monroe house, the Johns Garden is adorned with flower beds, brick walkways, and a sundial.
 One-hundred-year-old white ash trees shade the Peacock Yard, a grassy glade superb for spring and summer occasions.
 The Statue Yard features wonderful views to the north and east.